-Every enrolled saver is required to successfully complete at least 6 hours training related to their asset goal.
+Every enrolled saver is required to successfully complete at least 6 hours homebuyer education.
 The intermediary should provide the required training or partner with an organization that can provide the required training.
 In cases where the intermediary does not provide the training directly, they must receive proof from the saver of successful completion of the course work.